mslafrenie/RLS-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Podcasts"
-  content = "We recommend 'Middle Finger to Perfection' and 'Getting to Good Enough' :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "We recommend 'Middle Finger to Perfection' and 'Getting to Good Enough' " align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).